 I’ve seen people compare The 12th Man to The Revenant.
 I don’t really think that’s fair to either movie.
-Still, both do feature actors going through some very intense experience.
+Still, both feature actors going through some very intense experiences.

 For The 12th Man, the lead role as Jan Baalsrud is portrayed by Thomas Gullestad, who lost 33 pounds for this role.
 He also suffered frost damage to his hands.
 The end result is very impressive and Thomas Gullestad plays the desperation and heart perfectly.